From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

-Here, $z_{l-1}$ is the output of the preceding layer, $\sigma_l$ activation function, $W_l$ weight matrix, $b_l$ a bias vector, and $K_l(\cdot)$ a integral kernel operator. \end{itemize} Up until now, the map $F_{NOp}$ in \cref{eq:fnoGeneral} with the above definitions of $P$, $Q$, $G_l$, $l=1,...,L$, is abstract due to the generality of $K_l$.
+Here, $z_l = z_l(x)$ denotes a $d_h$-dimensional feature field defined over the domain $D$.
+Note that $z_{l-1}$ is the output of the preceding layer, $\sigma_l$ activation function, $W_l$ weight matrix, $b_l$ a bias vector, and $K_l(\cdot)$ an integral kernel operator. \end{itemize}

+Up until now, the map $F_{NOp}$ in \cref{eq:fnoGeneral} with the above definitions of $P$, $Q$, $G_l$, $l=1,...,L$, is abstract due to the generality of $K_l$.
 The linear operation in \eqref{eq:fnoLayerGeneral} captures the local effects on the reconstructed function, while the $K_l$ is designed to capture the non-local effects (interaction with other degrees of freedom) via the integral kernel operation.
 There are various choices for $K_l$, as discussed in \cite{kovachki2023neural}.
-For example: \begin{itemize} \item[(1)] Low-rank Neural Operator (LNO) in which $K_l$ takes the form $K_l(z) = \sum_{j=1}^r \dualDot{\psi^{(i)}}{z} \phi^{(i)}(x)$, where $\phi^{(i)}$ and $\psi^{(i)}$ are some parameterized functions; \item[(2)] Graph Neural Operator (GNO) in which $K_l = \frac{1}{|B(x, r)|} \sum_{y_i \in B(x,r)} k(x, y_i) z(y_i)$, $k(\cdot, \cdot)$ kernel function; and \item[(3)] Fourier Neural Operator (FNO) maps $z$ to Fourier space, followed by mapping the weighted Fourier modes back to the real space.
-Since FNO is the main focus of this article, it is discussed in more detail next.
-Readers are referred to \cite{li2020fourier, LiKovachkiAzizzadenesheliEtAl2020a, KovachkiLiLiuEtAl2021} for further discussion of FNO and associated ideas. \end{itemize}
+For example: \begin{itemize} \item[(1)] Low-rank Neural Operator (LNO) in which $K_l$ takes the form